OliverDaubney/s2slabmap/README.md

 ## Purpose
 This is a script to map a set of labels from one image to another by correctly orienting a smaller image onto a larger image containing the same region as the smaller image.
-This involves four steps:
+This involves five steps:
 1. Load small image, small_labels image and large image.
 2. Orient the small image over the large image.
+3. Set bounding boxes around letter clusters.
-3. Use the orientation of the small image to map labels to the large image.
+4. Use the orientation of the small image to map clusters to the large image.
-4. Output large_labels image.
+5. Output large_labels image.

-Note: The labels will be mapped with the same geometry, which can result in historic artefacts being carried forward.
+Note: The clusters will be mapped with the same geometry, which can result in historic artefacts being carried forward.

 ## How To Use This Script
 1. Move tif files for large and small images into the directory and label them 'large.tif' and 'small.tif'.